sounaks01/k8-bootcounter/README.md

 # k8-bootcounter
 This is a small springboot micro service application.
-This application storing login counter in a file.
+This application is storing login counter in a file.
 So after restart pod or application crash data will be persist.

 Pre-requisite